bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 73°
-- Mostly Cloudy
+- Drizzle
-- 61% humidity
+- 83% humidity
-- 13 mph wind
+- 16 mph wind
-- 81% cloud cover
+- 91% cloud cover
-- 32 AQI 🟩
+- 33 AQI 🟩
+- 0.02 inches of rain in the past 24 hours
-- 2.1 inches of rain expected in the next 48 hours
+- 2.12 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>